Pen-based Interaction

 Eye-based Interaction

 Eye tracking is a promising solution to alleviate the asymmetrical bandwidth problem existing in human-computer interaction (HCI), but it is still problematic because of issues like the “Midas-touch” problem, limitations in tracking accuracy, calibration errors and drift, and especially eye cursor’s instability mainly resulting from the inherent jittery motions of the eyes.
-In order to improve the stability of eye cursor, we have designed two novel algorithms to counteract the eyes' jittery movements so as to improve the stability of eye cursor.
-Our experimental results indicate that it is feasible to overcome eye jitter and benefit eye pointing by a simple algorithm without producing obvious delay in the eye cursor's movements.
+In order to improve the stability of eye cursor, a set of new methods were proposed to modulate eye cursor trajectories by counteracting eye jitter.
+Our experimental results indicate that these methods are especially effective in improving the stability of eye cursor in eye-based interaction.
+Furthermore, a unique quantitative model for dwell-based eye pointing tasks was also proposed to the Human computer interaction community.

 Evaluation on multimodal interfaces